Cepave/open-falcon-backend/Portal_APIDoc.md

     * `status` string options
       * ex: "PROBLEM"
       * "ALL" means no specific any status, get all.
-      *  if no specific will get 'PROBLEM' case as default
+      *  if no specific will get 'ALL' case as default
     * `cName` options (get from cookie refer)
       * default will only get case of current user, except admin role (ex. root).
     * `elimit` int